developersolutions2024/bedrock-knowledgebase-and-agents/api-gateway-config/api-gateway.md

       }
       ```
    - Click **Test**
-   - You should be able to see your test translated
+   - You should be able to see your translated content

 11. Deploy the API:
    - Click **Depploy API**.